Johnny415/Natours/README.md

 # Natours-description

-This is practice project i've developed by following along with Jonas Schmedtmann's <a href="https://www.udemy.com/advanced-css-and-sass/" rel="nofollow"> Advanced CSS and Sass course.</a>
+This is practice project I've developed by following along with Jonas Schmedtmann's <a href="https://www.udemy.com/advanced-css-and-sass/" rel="nofollow"> Advanced CSS and Sass course.</a>

 <h2>Technologies</h2>